anazalu/ionic-hybrid-test/README.md

-# A framework for testing Ionic Conference App agains both Android and iOS
+# A framework for testing Ionic Conference App against both Android and iOS

 Basic funtionality with the first test.
 More tests can be added later on.